Kavya-2025-DevOps/0-Freqently_Asked_Qs/docker.md

 •	Best practice: Instead of modifying live containers, update the Dockerfile and rebuild the image for consistent and repeatable changes.

-5. What is a Dockerfile?
-A Dockerfile is a text file that contains step-by-step instructions to automatically build a Docker image.
-It defines the base image, application code, dependencies, and commands needed to run the app.
-By using a Dockerfile, you can create consistent and repeatable environments across different systems.

-6. Difference between:
+2. Difference between
 	 a.
+Docker image and container
+  **Docker IMAGE:**
+  Definition: A read-only template with application code, libraries, and dependencies
+  State: Static and immutable
+  Purpose: Used to create containers
+  Storage: Stored on disk (e.g., in registries like Docker Hub)
+  Lifecycle: Built once and reused
+  Analogy: Like a class in programming
+  ##
+  **Docker CONTAINER:**
+  Definition: A running instance of a Docker image
+  State: Dynamic and can be modified during execution
+  Purpose: Executes the application
+  Storage: Runs in memory with a writable layer
+  Lifecycle: Created, started, stopped, and deleted
+  Analogy: Like an object (instance of a class)

+b.
 COPY vs ADD
-Aspect	COPY	ADD
-Function	Copies files from host to container	Copies files + supports extra features Features	Simple file copy only	Can extract compressed files and download from URLs Use case	Preferred for basic copying	Used when needing auto-extraction or remote download Behavior	Predictable and straightforward	More complex due to additional functionality

-b.
+**COPY**
+Function: Copies files from host to container
+Features: Simple file copy only
+Use case: Preferred for basic copying
+Behavior: Predictable and straightforward
+##
+**ADD**
+Function: Copies files + supports extra features
+Features: Can extract compressed files and download from URLs
+Use case: Used when needing auto-extraction or remote download
+Behavior: More complex due to additional functionality

+c.
 RUN vs CMD
 Aspect	RUN	CMD
 Purpose	Executes commands during image build	Specifies default command to run when container starts Execution time	Build time	Runtime